UST-QuAntiL/PlanQK-Library/UserGuide/UserGuide.md

 - **POST:** Adds a new entry provided in the request body to the library.
 Note that the citation key in the provided must be non-blank and unique within the library.
-Note that citation keys are case sensitive.
+Note that citation keys are case-sensitive.
   - Example request body:
     ``` json
     {